rajkjain04/pokemon-application-using-react/README.md

 # Pokemon Application using React

-Implementing basic pagination using Pokemon API.
+Implementing basic pagination using the Pokemon API.

 ## Available Scripts